What Is an Online Savings Account and How Does It Work?

 Is my money insured in an online savings account?

 Your money should be safe in an online savings account, as long as the online savings account is insured by the FDIC.
-If so, your account is automatically insured for up to $250,000.
+If so, your account is automatically insured for up to $250,000 per depositor, per account category, per insured institution.

 What is the typical interest rate for an online savings account?

 Interest rates vary over time and from bank to bank.
-Generally, online savings accounts have higher interest rates than traditional savings accounts, such as a rate of up to 1.25% APY at press time.
+Generally, online savings accounts offer higher interest rates than traditional savings accounts.
+High yield savings accounts at online banks may be 8x or more the national average rate for savings accounts.

 How can online banks offer such good interest rates?